FlowShield/flowshield/portal/README.md

 ### Pull Requests

-If you want to modify ZAPortal, this guideline may be useful for you [CONTRIBUTING](https://github.com/CloudSlit/cloudslit/blob/main/portal/CONTRIBUTING.md)
+If you want to modify Cloudslit-portal, this guideline may be useful for you [CONTRIBUTING](https://github.com/CloudSlit/cloudslit/blob/main/portal/CONTRIBUTING.md)